What Can You Do With a Business Administration Degree?

 Business administration refers to managing a company’s assets—including its properties, people and finances.
 To run an organization efficiently, profitably and ethically requires a variety of skills.

 For example, you need strong analytical skills to make data-informed business decisions, and you need communications expertise to present those decisions effectively.
-A business administration degree can help you learn the business basics and develop your leadership ability at the same time.
+A bachelor's degree in business administration is a popular business program that can help you learn the business basics and develop your leadership ability at the same time.

 A business administration degree helps you develop the fundamental skills you need to become an entrepreneurial thinker and decision-maker.
 Most programs include coursework in accounting, marketing, finance, human resources and information technology.
-According to National Center for Education Statistics, in the U.S. business continues to be the most popular undergraduate degree program.
-Of the 1.9 million students who received bachelor’s degrees in the 2018-2019 school year, 386,000 were business majors.
+According to National Center for Education Statistics (NCES), business continues to be the most popular undergraduate degree program in the U.S. Of the 2 million students who completed bachelor’s degrees in the 2018-2019 school year, 390,600 were business majors.

 Business administration programs may be broader in scope than finance or accounting.
-Still, many allow you to specialize in a specific content area after completing a core of general education and business courses.
+Still, many allow you to specialize in a specific content area after completing a core of business and general education courses.

-For example, at Southern New Hampshire University (SNHU), you can choose from more than a dozen concentrations, including:
+For example, at Southern New Hampshire University (SNHU), you can choose from more than a dozen business administration concentrations.
+You might consider:

 Specializing in a particular business area can help you tailor your degree to the industry you plan to enter after you graduate.

-If your goal is to move into a management role, you could pursue a master’s degree in business administration after earning your undergraduate degree.
-Often referred to as an MBA, this degree builds upon your foundational skills and helps you in roles that require critical thinking and problem-solving.
+If your goal is to become a manager, you could pursue advancing your education with a Master of Business Administration after earning your undergraduate degree.
+Often referred to as an MBA degree, this program builds upon your foundational skills and helps you in roles that require critical thinking and problem-solving.